 3 October 2019: I have been very excited to present the very first results of my work with O. Attanasio, P. Jervis and C. Meghir “The Biology of Child Development: DNA Experimental Evidence from Colombia” at the 10th annual Integrating Genetics and the Social Sciences (IGSS) conference in Boulder (CO).

 10 September 2019: I was honoured to present on the “Economics of Early Interventions” at the annual conference of the Institute of Health Visiting, in front of many inspirational health visitors and public health practitioners.

 July 2019: I have received £3.5k seed funding from the UCL “Cities Partnerships Programme: Rome Funds” for the project “The impact of maternal labor protection on pregnancy outcomes and infant health”, in collaboration with V. Atella and J. Kopinska (U. of Tor Vergata) and M. Lindeboom (U. of Amsterdam).

 June 2019: I am delighted to have been nominated “Invited Researcher” for JPAL-LAC!

 June 2019: I am honoured to have been awarded the Nick Hales Award by the DOHaD society for my work!
+This is awarded every two years to “a young and emerging investigator who has made an outstanding scientific contribution to the DOHaD field”.
 I am looking forward to give a plenary talk at the DOHaD World Congress in Melbourne in October

 04 June 2019: My work with Sarah Cattan (IFS), Christine Farquahrson (IFS) and Rita Ginja (Bergen U) on the health effects of Sure Start is out! https://www.ifs.org.uk/publications/14139